 From a design standpoint, one of the main challenges that we faced was maintaining a clean interface while allowing users to explore the vast amount of content.
 We solved this by dividing the content into modular blocks that could easily shift into 1 vertical column on mobile and tablet devices.

-The results?
+The result?
 The campaign received massive coverage by some of the top television channels in Spain and newspapers, including the Huffington Post.

 #CambiandoLaHistoria became a trending topic on Twitter and visits to the microsite skyrocketed.
 Most importantly, 5 of the 6 political candidates responded to the petitions.